 Timeline of the Software Transition Process

 The timeline of the transition largely depends on the specific features and modules you choose for your new optical software.
 While the data migration process will also have an impact, the duration can vary significantly—from as short as a day to as long as 12 weeks.
+Practices that adopt new capabilities like artificial intelligence and optometry from the start tend to find the transition pays off faster.

 So, what happens during this timeline?